SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex2/README.md

     <kbd>
     ![](./images/23.png)
     </kbd>
-    @Abbey: Please change this screenshot: use the same screen but click on SAP HANA Database, so that you see the description in the right panel.

 2. Below are the field details that you see on this Create Instance screen, the values they take and the steps to successfully create an SAP HANA Cloud instance.

     * Organization - The Cloud Foundry organization in which the instance is created.